Johannes Servaas Lotsy: Other activity

 Early in life Lotsy wrote De Warande van Tilburg verdedigd.
 Een bijdrage tot het Jagtrecht.
 Pleitrede met Bijlagen (1840).
 It was a speech he made in court in a case in 1839.
-In local politics Lotsy was instrumental in founding the Gymnasium (school) in Dordrecht.
+In local politics Lotsy was instrumental in founding the gymnasium in Dordrecht.

 Family

 Lotsy was married to Perina Cornelia Storm van 's Gravesande.
 They had six children.
 Lotsy died on 4 April 1863 after a four-week illness.
 He was buried in silence at the cemetery Oud Eik en Duinen on 10 April.
 Lotsy's oldest son Karel Johannes Julianus Lotsy (1837-1905) founded the N.V.
 Brandverzekerings Maatschappij "Holland van 1859" in Dordrecht.